AdobeDocs/experience-platform.en/help/sandboxes/api/sandboxes.md

 >[!IMPORTANT]
 >
->The reset function applies to all development and production sandboxes except the default production sandbox when it also contains Adobe Analytics and Adobe Audience Manager data.
+>While the reset function applies to all development and production sandboxes, it does not apply to the default production sandbox if it contains Adobe Analytics or Adobe Audience Manager data.

 Development sandboxes have a "factory reset" feature which deletes all non-default resources from a sandbox.
 You can reset a sandbox by making a PUT request that includes the sandbox's `name` in the request path.